cl_maintenanceAndUpdateFrequency

 From 1 - 10 / 52

 • This service allows the visualization of historical orthophoto mosaics based on available aerial photographs covering parts of the Belgian territory.
 The data is accessible via a Web Map Service (WMS).
 Orthophotos are aerial photographs that have been geometrically corrected (orthorectified) to eliminate distortions caused by terrain relief, lens distortion, and camera tilt.
 Unlike raw aerial imagery, orthophotos have a uniform scale and accurate geometry, making them suitable for cartography, measurements, and visual analysis.
-This specific service includes historical orthophotos from 2010, 2011, 2012, 2013, 2014 and 2015, derived from aerial surveys carried out by the National Geographic Institute (NGI) and the Regions.
-During this period, both analogue and digital aerial photographs are available.
-The analogue images were scanned at high resolution and, like the digital ones, orthorectified.
+This specific service includes historical orthophotos from 1995, 1997, 1998 and 1999, derived from aerial surveys carried out by the National Geographic Institute (NGI).
+During this period, only analogue aerial photographs are available.
+The analogue images were scanned at high resolution and orthorectified.
 The resulting orthophotos were assembled into mosaics and georeferenced in the Lambert 2008 coordinate system.
-All orthophotos are in colour (RGB).
-The ground resolution (GSD) varies between 10 cm and 50 cm, depending on the sensor used and the surveyed area.
+All orthophotos are panchromatic (black and white).
+The ground resolution (GSD) varies between 25 cm and 100 cm, depending on the sensor used and the surveyed area.
 The spatial coverage of this service is limited to the zones for which aerial photographs were available during the mentioned period.
 The service has been cached using the WebMercator TileMatrixSet, with a maximum scale denominator of 4,265.459167699568 metres (scale level 17).

 • Climate indicators for a present (1975) and future (2085) target year under a mean and high impact scenario (view and download service with raster files).
 The climate indicators for Belgium were obtained by a statistical downscaling based on the high-resolution Belgian climate model projections, as well as on a large set of both Global Climate Model runs (CMIP5) and Regional Climate Model runs for Europe (EURO-CORDEX).